Q: What is TCA’s purpose?

 Q: What happens at the TCA conference and how can I participate?

 A: The conference is an opportunity to renew or develop new associations and share ideas and research.
 A variety of communication interest areas are discussed and members may propose programs or submit papers for consideration to be presented at the conference.
 The Interest Groups organize paper presentations and discussions/forums on topics such as those listed on TCA’s Interest Group and Group Chairs page.

 Q: Besides the annual meeting/convention, what else can I expect to occur during the year?

-A: Members receive two newsletters during the year, issues of The Communication Teacher and an opportunity to network with colleagues for collaboration, professional enrichment and discussion among peers.
-In addition, the TCA President and Executive Committee correspond with members on important issues in the communication community.
+A: Members have an opportunity to network with colleagues for collaboration, professional enrichment and discussion among peers.
+In addition, the TCA President and Executive Committee correspond with members on important issues in the communication community through Zoom meetings twice each Fall and Spring semesters.
 In addition, a current Presidential Committee and a Core Curriculum Committee examine curriculum issues on member campuses and at the state level.
 These committees are also charged with proposing strategies for examining, addressing and improving the general education core, or changing major programs, to TCA.

 If you have other questions, please let us know!